ceramic-sf/quick-boi-source/bolq.md

 Seeing something happen can be a powerful way to develop ideas about the world.
 That is not a good way to develop good theories.
 It is insufficient to use and trust observations alone.
 It is instead ideas and their critiques that lead to knowledge.

-*Empiricism (observations lead to knowledge) is refuted by [fallabalism](#fallabalism) (any piece of knowledge may be wrong), for all observations are made by people in the end.
+*Empiricism (observations lead to knowledge) is refuted by [fallibilism](#fallibilism) (any piece of knowledge may be wrong), for all observations are made by people in the end.
 Knowledge is formed first through conjecture then refutation.*

 ### The problem with induction